wedgeski/MUTHURbot/README.md

 `DISCORD_TOKEN=<your bot token here>`

 Use the Discord developer portal to create your version of MUTHURbot and generate a bot token.
-There are many good instructional sites on the internet for this!
+There are many good instructional sites on the internet for this.

 ## Create your image assets
 MUTHURbot looks for an 'assets/' directory.
 From there it will pull dice images